-Developing thinking dispositions are an important element of curricula worldwide based on the philosophy of John Dewey and developed by David Perkins through Harvard Project Zero.
+Developing thinking dispositions, an important element of curricula worldwide, are based on the philosophy of John Dewey and developed by David Perkins through Harvard Project Zero.
 Thinking is more than ability.
 It also depends on developing a behavioural tendency or ‘disposition’ that includes developing the skills to structure an orderly solution to a problem, an inclination to act on the issue and an alertness to many possible ways to address the issue or problem.

 We have designed our curricular and cocurricular programs around the four interlocking rings, each with a set of focus questions.
-This design allows us to address the Victorian Curriculum F-10 framework as well as the requirements of the International Baccalaureate.
+This design allows us to address the Victorian Curriculum Foundation – Year 10 framework, as well as the requirements of the International Baccalaureate Organization.

 Do our students understand the importance of natural areas and our responsibilities towards them?
 Are they scientifically literate, understanding the importance of biodiversity, the research on sustainability and the implications of new innovations on the environment?
 Do they understand how to manage their global footprint?